LegitSoulja/SimpleWorker/README.md

 // you can even restore a worker without re-creating it worker.restore(pid, process, a, 100)

-// *Null will no overwrite your process
+// *Null will not overwrite your process
 // worker.restore(pid, null, a, 100);

 worker.execute(pid, function(e){